 Our vision for education is built on aspiration and achievement, which is why we provide our staff with the highest levels of support.
 We have a unique and engaging professional development offer that provides opportunities for collaboration and access to networks for every teacher, no matter their career stage.
 Each member of our community, staff and students alike, also benefit from the Haberdashers’ Advantage – a unique set of benefits and opportunities that come from our sponsorship by the Haberdashers Company.

 Haberdashers’ Academies Trust South is an inclusive employer that strongly values diversity.
 We welcome applications from members of black and minority ethnic communities, as we are keen to ensure that the teaching workforce is more representative of London’s diverse population.

 This will determine your suitability to train to teach and assess your literacy and numeracy skills and subject knowledge.

-The assessment process will include a short presentation, panel interview, group task and a short teaching episode.
+The assessment process will include a presentation, a panel interview, a group task and a short teaching demonstration.